RimaBuilds/Master-coding-prompts-with-ChatGPT/README.md

 ## 2.3.
 Avoiding pitfalls and biases
 Be aware that ChatGPT, like all AI models, is not perfect and might generate code with potential pitfalls or biases.
 To avoid these issues, you can:

--Be explicit about your requirements in the prompt -Request multiple code samples and compare them to find the best solution -Make use of the temperature and max_tokens settings to control the randomness and length of the generated code -Remember to review the generated code for any potential issues or biases before using it in your project.
+- Be explicit about your requirements in the prompt
+- Request multiple code samples and compare them to find the best solution
+- Make use of the temperature and max_tokens settings to control the randomness and length of the generated code
+- Remember to review the generated code for any potential issues or biases before using it in your project

 ---